Projection evolution and quantum spacetime: Introduction

 Treating time as an observable leads to the problem of time measurements \cite{tmeas}, also in the context of quantum cosmology \cite{tmeas-cosmo}.
 As time becomes a~variable, new phenomena start to be possible, like dark matter described by fields evolving backwards in time \cite{dmat}.

 The important role of time in quantum theories is suggested by some experiments.
-In Refs.~\cite{wheeler-a,wheeler-b} J.A.~Wheeler proposed a~Gedankenexperiment based on the Mach--Zehnder interferometer, consisting of two beamsplitters and two mirrors.
-A~single photon was traveling through the interferometer.
-During the particle's flight some changes to the setup were introduced, including the removal or insertion of the first or the second beamsplitter, even after the photon has classically passed that part of the machine.
-Wheeler argued that the final detection of the photon should be sensitive to these changes, mainly due to the spatial width of the photon wave function.
-This idea has been experimentally tested.
-An analogue of the Mach--Zehnder interferometer was used by the group of A.~Aspect with the primary intention to test Bell's inequalities \cite{exp-aspect} showing that Wheeler's predictions were correct.
+In Refs.~\cite{wheeler-a,wheeler-b} J.A.~Wheeler proposed a~Gedankenexperiment, the so called ``delayed choice problem''.
+This idea has been experimentally tested by the group of A.~Aspect with the primary intention to test Bell's inequalities \cite{exp-aspect} showing that Wheeler's predictions were correct.
 Other groups \cite{exp-wh-a,exp-wh-b,exp-wh-c,exp-wh-d,exp-wh-e,manning} arrived at similar results.
-In order to investigate the problem further, a~quantum eraser was used.
-Its purpose was to remove the information about an additional measurement, which was done on the particle during the experiment.
-It turned out that erasing the information recreates the quantum behavior of the system even in the case when the eraser worked after the final detection has been performed \cite{exp-eraser}.
-This setup has been called the delayed choice quantum eraser.
-In another experiment \cite{exp-space} the interferometer was built between an earth-based station and a~satellite.
-The photons behaved like particles or waves depending on the choices made by the investigators on earth.
-The effect was visible even when the changes introduced to the setup were causally disconnected from the particles.
+In order to investigate the problem further, the quantum eraser was used \cite{exp-eraser,exp-space}.
+The effect was visible even when the changes introduced to the experimental setup led to acausal events.

-Another experiment was conducted using entangled pairs of photons \cite{exp-lapalma-a,exp-lapalma-b}.
-The pair was created in one laboratory and one of the particles stayed there, while the other was sent to the second laboratory.
-The transmission took place between two islands, La Palma and Tenerife, with the distance between them around 144~km.
-Even though the particles were causally disconnected, the changes made in the first laboratory were affecting the second particle suggesting, that either we accept a~faster-than-light communication, or the notion of the spatial and temporal localization of a~quantum object should be reformulated.
+Another experiment was conducted using entangled pairs of photons \cite{exp-lapalma-a,exp-lapalma-b} separated by 144~km.
+Even though the particles were causally disconnected, the changes made in the first laboratory were affecting the second particle.